 #32 Although, banks charge 200 baht (+5 Euros) in each and every withdrawal using foreign cards.
 The amount doesn’t matter, so withdraw the maximum amount to save some money.
 And stores surcharge 3% on payments made with foreign cards.
 Plus, many of them don’t even accept cards.
 Cash is King!

 #33 Food and particularly, street food is unbelievably cheap.
 And this is why traveling in Thailand is so cheap.
-Moreover, the value for money is astonishing.
+Moreover, value-for-money is astonishing.
 Probably the best in the world.

 #34 Accommodation can also be inexpensive, but you get what you pay.
 Be aware that sometimes and in some places, they are quite bad… particularly in the islands… we wouldn’t recommend our hostel in Patong to anyone, and our most expensive night was in the Phi Phi islands.